 This page defines recurring practices which help the Engineering team to function effectively and efficiently.

-We adhere to a weekly milestone delivery cycle.
+We adhere to a weekly iteration delivery cycle.
 We do not adhere to formal sprints.
-Instead, leadership from Engineering and Product meet each Thursday to discuss the upcoming week’s priorities and to add or update the following week’s tasks.
-A “milestone” is simply a bucket of issues in Gitlab which are assigned for work over a given week.
+Instead, leadership from Engineering and Product meet each Thursday to discuss the upcoming priorities for the next two weeks and to add or update the following week’s tasks.
+An “iteration” is simply a bucket of issues in GitHub which are assigned for work over a given week.

 Every Wednesday, engineers receive an automated prompt from Geekbot in Slack, requesting a summary of work in-flight and expected deliverables through the end of week (EOW).
 This should be completed by end of day (EOD) Wednesday, as this information will be used on Thursday in planning the deliverables for the following week.